LaunchCode-Education-Archived/csharp-web-development/src/chapters/exceptions/handling.rst

 #.
 Only handle exceptions that you can actually do something about.
 #.
 You can't do anything about the vast majority of exceptions.

-For example, if your code receives an exception due to a database not being available, there's probably nothing your program can do about it.
+For example, if your code cannot connect to a database, there is probably nothing your program can do about it.
 However, as we allude to on the previous page, if you receive invalid input from a user, you can still throw an exception, re-prompt them to refine their input with an error message to help them get it right the next time.